 What’s cooler is that these campaigns are measurable and trackable.
 Once you get feedback on which ads are generating sales, you can invest more money into them to generate even more sales.

 Unlike social media posts, you can use the content where your content only gets attention for 24-48hours, the content created for ad campaigns is evergreen and lasts for months and even for years.
 That means your prospects will be purchasing your products or booking calls with you while you go about your day.

-What I find the most fascinating is that once you’ve enough data on your ads (usually at least $1,000), you can reverse engineer a marketing campaign based on your revenue goals.
+What I find the most fascinating is that once you have enough data on your ads (usually at least $1,000), you can reverse engineer a marketing campaign based on your revenue goals.

-For example, if your campaign produced 100 leads at $3 per lead and you made one sale of $1000, you know that in order to produce $2000, you’ve to spend double of your previous spending.
+For example, if your campaign produced 100 leads at $3 per lead and you made one sale of $1000, you know that in order to produce $2000, you have to spend double of your previous spending.